-Side-impact collisions, also known as T-bone crashes, can happen at any time in Macon.
+Side-impact collisions, also known as T-bone crashes, can happen at any time.
 The other driver might seem to come out of nowhere.
 Suddenly, you’re dealing with a car accident.
 A side-impact collision lawyer in Macon will help investigate the incident.

 Don’t discount your rights after your accident.
 If you or a loved one were injured, our Macon car accident lawyers can help you with the next steps.
-At John Foy & Associates, we have over 20 years of experience helping accident victims.
-To get a free consultation today, call (404) 400-4000 or contact us online.
+At Foy & Associates, we have over 20 years of experience helping accident victims.
+To get a free consultation today, give us a call.

 How Much Your Accident Settlement Should Be

 If another driver caused your side-impact accident, they are responsible.
 You can seek a settlement through the driver’s insurance company.

 How much should that settlement be?
 It depends:

 Every car accident is different.
 One victim’s damages could be catastrophic, while another victim could have minor losses.